Curia of Pompey: Archaeology

 The structure is located in an area now called Largo di Torre Argentina.
 The site was excavated by order of the dictator Benito Mussolini in the 1930s.
 For the most part, only the foundations of the original structure have been excavated and a modern roadway and rail system are now raised above the remains of the curia.
 As of 2023, the site has been opened for tourists to access via constructed walkways.
+All that remains visible of the curia is the back wall.
 Visitors can now walk around the site where Julius Caesar was assassinated, as opposed to viewing it from the street above.